 Remuneration of the Executive Board and Supervisory Board

-Gordon Riske, Chief Executive Officer (CEO), is responsible for the LMH EMEA, STILL EMEA, and KION Americas operating units in the Industrial Trucks & Services segment and the Dematic operating unit in the Supply Chain Solutions segment.
+Gordon Riske, Chief Executive Officer (CEO), is responsible for the LMH EMEA and STILL EMEA Operating Units in the Industrial Trucks & Services segment and the Dematic Operating Unit.
 He also remains in charge of the following group functions: corporate strategy, corporate communications, corporate office, internal audit and corporate compliance.
 In addition, he takes on responsibility for the Digitalisation@KION initiative.

-Dr Eike Böhm, in his role as Chief Technology Officer (CTO), has groupwide responsibility for research and development (R&D) and for product and technology strategy, including innovation, the production system, quality assurance and procurement.
+Dr Eike Böhm, in his role as Chief Technology Officer (CTO), has groupwide responsibility for research and development (R&D) in the areas of industrial trucks and supply chain solutions including modules & components, for software development, procurement and quality.

 The remuneration paid to the Executive Board comprises a fixed salary and non-cash benefits, pension entitlements and performance-related components.
 The variable performance-related components comprise an annually recurring component linked to business performance and a multi-year performance-related component in the form of the KION performance share plan for all members of the Executive Board.
 The pension entitlements consist of retirement, invalidity and surviving dependants’ benefits.